 We get lots of questions about how wellness businesses can do a better job of networking and word-of-mouth marketing.

-Talked this weekend to some folks with the Dallas chapter of DESA (the non-profit Diabetes Exercise and Sports Association).
+Some time back, I talked to some folks with the Dallas chapter of DESA (the non-profit Diabetes Exercise and Sports Association).
 This group is all about helping people with diabetes figure out how to balance food, medication, and physical activity.

 One of their members belongs to a local gym.
 At his recommendation, and with the agreement of the gym, they held a recent chapter meeting at his gym.